Spike (Elvis Costello album): Content

 Lyrics are given in the booklet for the eighth track, "Stalin Malone", but the album recording is an instrumental and does not include vocals.
 A version with a recitation of the lyrics as poetry appears on the 2001 bonus disc.

+Artwork

+The album cover was designed by Jeri and John Heiden.
+Costello described the image to the BBC in 1989: "I had this image of the beloved entertainer in captivity, as we see him now hung up on the wall.
+That's kind of what the record companies do now; they go out and shoot their artists and hang them up like a trophy in the boardroom."

 Release history

 The album was released initially on compact disc in 1989.
 As part of the Rhino Records reissue campaign for Costello's back catalogue from Demon/Columbia and Warners, it was re-released in 2001 with 17 additional tracks on a bonus disc.
 The bonus disc included three tracks with Nick Lowe on bass and Attractions drummer Pete Thomas for use as b-sides, recorded at Wessex Sound Studios after the Spike mixing sessions.

 Track listing

 All tracks written by Elvis Costello, except where noted; track timings taken from Rhino 2001 reissue.